Jannick-dotcom/CodeCompare_Svn_Git/readme.md

 # Repository Comparison Script

-This script compares a Git repository with an SVN repository using multiple methods:
+This script compares a Git repository with an SVN repository across:
-1. File checksum comparison
+1. File checksums
-2. File diff comparison
+2. File diffs
-3. Commit history comparison
+3. Commit history (for branches)
+4. All branches
+5. All tags

-If all comparisons match, the script exits with success (0).
+If all comparisons match, the script exits with code 0.
-Any mismatch results in a non-zero exit status.
+Any mismatch triggers a non-zero exit.

 ## Requirements
 - `git`